7 Steps of Project Discovery Phase You Should Know to Avoid Failure

 A part of the Discovery Phase in project management is planning the scope of work.
 With the help of collected and analyzed data, we bring together everything from technical strategies and work details to schedules, terms, and expected outcomes.
 Here stakeholders work tightly with developers.

 Building a timeline, priorities, and roadmap

 Well thought-out Discovery Phase project plan always includes roadmapping.
-To effectively deal with a project that involves lots of tasks and subtasks, it is essential accurately visualize a timeline, team members working on a task, and create milestones.
+To effectively deal with a project that involves lots of tasks and subtasks, it is essential to accurately visualize a timeline, team members working on a task, and create milestones.

 The budget is the lifeblood of the project.
 The good Discovery Phase in software development estimates every aspect of a project.
 Therefore, it reduces the risks of additional costs.

 Your project has to generate income.
 Without investment in updates and bug-fixing, a project becomes a failure.
 Therefore, defining a monetization strategy is vital.
 Choosing the right monetization plan will ensure your product’s profitability.

 The Discovery Phase of a software project is meant to clear out all your doubts and uncertainty.
 Based on data research and analysis, it would identify your customer’s needs and expectations, technical strategies and project requirements, your budget, timelines, and risks.
 Thanks to the Discovery Phase, you will avoid many mistakes and get one step closer to your ultimate goal.

 If you’re up to learning more about monetization here’s the article for you – Monetization.
 Or What is Pricing Strategy and why it’s important to work on it for Startup?